-The Emergency Department (ED) wait clock was designed with patients in mind, to provide up-to-date information on the estimated wait time to see a physician.
+The emergency and urgent care wait clocks were designed with patients in mind, to provide up-to-date information on the estimated wait time to see a physician.

-In the case of a serious emergency, please call 911.
-If your medical problem isn't urgent, you may want to consider alternatives other than the ED, such as a walk-in clinic, an urgent care centre, including the Urgent Care Centre at Peel Memorial, or scheduling an appointment to see your family doctor.
-You may also want to consider using our Virtual Urgent Care service.
+In the case of a serious emergency, please call 911 or go to the nearest Emergency Department.
+If your medical problem isn't urgent, you may want to consider alternatives such as a walk-in clinic or scheduling an appointment with your family doctor.
 Learn more about your other health care options.

 Brampton Civic Hospital